johannaschmidle/ABTesting-FashionCampaign/README.md

 # ABTesting-FashionCampaign
-Using a dataset I found that was created to practice skills in AB Testing, I have created a backstory to the company I will be running an analysis for.
+To practice skills in A/B testing, I utilized a dataset designed for this purpose and created a fictional backstory for the company I will analyze.
 **E-Commerce Fashion Brand - ChicBeads**
-ChicBeads, a sister store to a popular online fashion retailer known for its trendy and affordable clothing, is a company that creates colorful beaded jewelry that goes with many of the outfits sold at its sister store.
-The accessories are sold for $5.00 (USD) each.
-The company has been doing fairly well for themselves but decided to optimize its advertising strategies to increase online sales.
-To do this, they launched an A/B testing campaign to determine the most effective way to reach and convert their target audience.
+ChicBeads, a sister store to a popular online fashion retailer known for its trendy and affordable clothing, specializes in creating colorful beaded jewelry that complements many of the outfits sold at its sister store.
+Each accessory is sold for $5.00 (USD).
+The company has been performing well but decided to optimize its advertising strategies to boost online sales.
+To achieve this, they launched an A/B testing campaign to identify the most effective ways to reach and convert their target audience.
 #### Campaign Details:
 - **Control Campaign:** The control campaign focused on traditional display ads featuring static images of their latest clothing collection.
 - **Test Campaign:** The test campaign experimented with video ads showcasing short fashion shows and styling tips from influencers.